handsontable/hyperformula/docs/guide/custom-functions.md

 Make the ID unique among all HyperFormula functions ([built-in](built-in-functions.md#list-of-available-functions) and custom).

 In your function's object, you can specify:
-- a `method` property (required), which maps your function to an implementation method (we'll define it later on),
+- a `method` property (required), which maps your function to the implementation method (we'll define it later on),
 - a `parameters` array that describes the arguments accepted by your function and [validation options](#argument-validation-options) for each argument,
 - other [custom function options](#custom-function-options).